GitanElyon/dotfiles/README.md

 Right now, I have a pitch black theme for everything, so simply maxing out the constrast is enough to make every website look uniform.

+### Custom Scripts
+I have a few custom scripts in here that I use to bridge some gaps in functionality.

+.gitattributes is used to make sure those bash scripts are set to be executable when cloned.

 ### Important:
 These dots where originally made for my personal use.
 Everything ***should*** work with minimal tweaks, but no garuntees.
 I run a dual screen laptop so some things may be specific to my setup.
 That being said, I tried to make everything universally applicable.